 If no further treatment is needed, patients will be followed up for a period of five years with a mixture of clinic appointments, blood tests, colonoscopies and scans.
 The follow up will be different if the patient has a hereditary cancer such as Lynch Syndrome.
-If the cancer does recur, there are still many options for a positive outcome.
+If the cancer does recur, which is rare, there are still many options for a positive outcome.

 How can I prevent the cancer from coming back?

 A healthy life-style, a diet rich in fresh fruit and vegetables and a positive mental attitude together with attendance at follow up programmes seem to be the best advice.

 What is secondary bowel cancer?

-The most common areas for secondary bowel cancer to have spread to are the liver and the lungs and this may have already happened when the cancer is first diagnosed, or may occur at a later date.
+The most common areas for secondary bowel cancer to have spread to are the liver and the lungs.
+This may have already happened when the cancer is first diagnosed, or may happen later.
 We call these ‘secondaries’ or, more technically, ‘metastases’.